Jonathan Aiello

-Jonathan Aiello is an American freestyle wrestler who has represented the United States on both the U23 and Senior Level.
+Jonathan "Jay" Aiello is an American freestyle wrestler who has represented the United States on both the U23 and Senior Level.
 His most notable finish is capturing a bronze medal at the 2021 U23 World Wrestling Championships in Belgrade, at the 97 kg.
 He is Currently training as a part of the Ohio Regional Training Center and competing at 97 kg.

 Over the past few years he has recorded notable victories over world medalists, including over 2023 92 kg World Champion Rizabek Aitmukhan at the 2024 Kunayev Tournament held in Taraz, Kazakhstan.

 Career

 High school

 Aiello excelled as a multiple sport athlete for Westfield High School, being named to the Washington Post All-Metro area football and wrestling teams his senior year 2015-2016.
-He was also named the Virginia Division 6A player of the year in football.
+He won the 2016 Virginia Class 6A 195-pound wrestling state championship as a senior.
+Aiello was also named the Virginia Class 6A player of the year in football.

 College

-Aiello was a five-year starter for the University of Virginia wrestling team, competing in the 197 lb weight class.
-His collegiate career is highlighted by a 2020 First team All-American Honor and a 2020 ACC Championship at 197 lbs.
+Aiello was a five-year starter for the University of Virginia wrestling team, competing in the 197-pound weight class.
+His collegiate career was highlighted by a 2020 NWCA First-team All-American Honor and a 2020 ACC Championship at 197-pounds.